-1. Introduction
+Introduction 1.

-1.1 Purpose of this chapter
+Purpose of this chapter 1.1

-- 1.1.1 This chapter of the Preliminary Environmental Information Report (PEIR) presents the findings of Environmental Impact Assessment (EIA) work undertaken to date concerning potential impacts of Thurrock Flexible Generation Plant on climate change. - 1.1.2 The PEIR is being published to inform pre-application consultation.
-Following consultation, comments on the PEIR will be reviewed and taken into account in preparation of the Environmental Statement (ES) that will accompany the application to the Planning Inspectorate (PINS) for development consent. - 1.1.3 Climate change in the context of EIA can be considered broadly in two domains: the impact of greenhouse gas emissions (GHGs) caused directly or indirectly by the proposed development, which contribute to climate change; and the potential impact of changes in climate to the development, which could affect it directly or could modify its other environmental impacts. - 1.1.4 This chapter focuses on the impact of the proposed development on climate change due to its GHG emissions. - 1.1.5 As agreed through EIA scoping (see Sections 1.4 and 0), the main potential impact of climate change on the proposed development affects flood risk, which has been assessed in Volume 3, Chapter 15: Hydrology and Flood Risk.
-In addition, the potential changes in the future baseline due to climate change are discussed in Section 3.2 of each EIA topic chapter in Volume 3. - 1.1.6 This chapter summarises information contained within the technical report included at Volume 6, Appendix 14.1: GHG Calculation. - 1.1.7 In particular, this PEIR chapter: - presents the existing environmental baseline established from desk studies, surveys and consultation to date; - presents the potential environmental effects on climate change arising from Thurrock Flexible Generation Plant, based on the information gathered and the analysis and assessments undertaken to date; - identifies any assumptions and limitations encountered in compiling the environmental information; and highlights any necessary monitoring and/or mitigation measures that could prevent, minimise, reduce or offset the possible environmental effects identified in the EIA process.
+- 1.1.1 This chapter of the Environmental Statement (ES) presents the findings of Environmental Impact Assessment (EIA) work undertaken concerning potential impacts of Thurrock Flexible Generation Plant on climate change. - 1.1.2 Climate change in the context of EIA can be considered broadly in two domains: the impact of greenhouse gas emissions (GHGs) caused directly or indirectly by the proposed development, which contribute to climate change; and the potential impact of changes in climate on the development, which could affect it directly or could modify its other environmental impacts. - 1.1.3 This chapter focuses on the impact of the proposed development on climate change due to its GHG emissions.
+It draws from information contained within the technical report included at Volume 6, Appendix 14.1: GHG Emissions Calculation. - 1.1.4 As agreed through EIA scoping (see Sections 1.4 and 2.8), the main potential impact of climate change on the proposed development affects flood risk, which has been assessed in Volume 3, Chapter 15: Hydrology and Flood Risk.
+In addition, the potential changes in the future baseline due to climate change are discussed in Section 3.2 (Future Baseline) of each EIA topic chapter in Volume 3.
+Non-flooding climate risks to the proposed developing during its 35-year design operating lifetime have been scoped out. - 1.1.5 However, climate risks have been assessed in this chapter (drawing from the information in Appendix 14.2: Climate Change Risk) were the flexible generation plant to continue operation rather than be decommissioned after its initial 35-year design operating lifetime. - In particular, this ES chapter: 1.1.6 - presents the existing environmental baseline established from desk studies, surveys and consultation to date; - presents the potential environmental effects on climate change arising from Thurrock Flexible Generation Plant, based on the information gathered and the analysis and assessments undertaken; - identifies any assumptions and limitations encountered in compiling the • environmental information; and the EIA process.

-1.2 Planning policy context
+Planning policy context 1.2